 We are currently self-funded and run entirely by volunteers.
 Our launch group includes: gardeners, teachers, ecologists, authors, environmental campaigners and artists.

-Our campaign tactics will be joyous, creative and always non-violent.
-Think medieval parades, children’s choirs, guerilla rewilding… Everyone is welcome to join our cause.
+Our campaign tactics will be joyous and creative.
+Think mediaeval parades, children’s choirs, guerilla rewilding… Everyone is welcome to join our cause.